mycaule/spark-sandbox/README.md

 [travis]:                https://travis-ci.org/mycaule/spark-sandbox
 [travis-badge]:          https://travis-ci.org/mycaule/spark-sandbox.svg?branch=master

-This repository is for tests and learning the framework.
+This repository is for tests and learning the Spark and Scalatest frameworks.

 ### Usage